Quantum transport simulations in a programmable nanophotonic processor

-The 85,600 experimental realizations of QWs are enabled by a large-scale, low-loss, phase-stable programmable nanophotonic processor (PNP) that provides complete control over static and dynamic disorder as well as coupling rates in QWs.
-Previously, photonic integrated circuits for quantum information processing have been limited to 30 individually tunable elements and 15 interferometers\cite{carolan2015universal}.
-The PNP is composed of 213 individually tunable phase modulators and 56 interferometers spanning a chip area of 4.9~mm by 1.7~mm.
-This high component density is enabled by high silicon-to-silica index contrast (enabling the fabrication of waveguides with bend radii down to 2~$\upmu$m\cite{biberman2012adiabatic}) and the large thermo-optic coefficient of silicon (enabling compact phase modulators\cite{harris2014efficient}).
+Previous photonic integrated circuits for quantum information processing have been limited to 30 individually tunable elements and 15 interferometers\cite{carolan2015universal}.
+The PNP is composed of 176 individually tunable phase modulators and 88 interferometers spanning a chip area of 4.9~mm by 2.4~mm.
+This high component density is enabled by high silicon-to-silica index contrast (enabling the fabrication of waveguides with less than 15$\upmu$m bend radii (used here) and the large thermo-optic coefficient of silicon (enabling compact phase modulators\cite{harris2014efficient}).

-We consider random walks of a single photon (boson), which are characterized by output intensities identical to those obtained with coherent light.
-While single-particle statistics are easily calculated on classical computers, the Hilbert space occupied by a state of \textit{n} identical photons scales exponentially with \textit{n} --- recent work suggests that even sampling the output distributions from linear unitary processes, including QWs, with a relatively small numbers of photons ($n>30$ for a circuit with approximately 1000 modes) becomes intractable for classical computers\cite{aaronson2011computational,spring2013boson,broome2013photonic}.
-Further, QWs augmented with feed-forward control\cite{prevedel2007high,knill2001scheme,Kok_2007} could be used in universal quantum computation schemes\cite{UCQW2009}.
-These single-particle QT simulations performed using our large-scale, low-loss, phase-stable, and high fidelity PNP mark an important step towards post-classical computing and quantum simulation applications in the multi-particle regime. }
+Recent work suggests that even sampling the output distributions from linear unitary processes, including QWs, with a relatively small numbers of photons ($n>30$ for a circuit with approximately 1000 modes) becomes intractable for classical computers\cite{aaronson2011computational,spring2013boson,broome2013photonic}.
+Further, QWs augmented with feed-forward control\cite{prevedel2007high,knill2001scheme,Kok_2007} have been proposed for universal quantum computation schemes\cite{UCQW2009}. }